berkeragir/sample-spring-boot-2-app/README.md

 # Monitoring
-To explore the application monitoring using Prometheus and Grafana.
+Sample application to explore the application monitoring using Prometheus and Grafana.

 ## Set up App
 ```